SeanHub/HackManchester/readme.md

-#Hack Manchester
+#Hack Manchester 2014

+#####Made in 34 hours on no sleep in the Museum of Science and Industry in Manchester.

+#####A client and API that shows you what is going on where you are right now.

-Hack Manchester 2014 project including a node server, file watcher, bower dependency injector and karma test runner.
+Includes a node server, file watcher, bower dependency injector and karma test runner.

 - Install NodeJS then run the following in a terminal
 >``